Yushi-Y/AWS-sagemaker-projects/MNIST-Keras/README.md

-# Deploy a custom CNN model from Keras using EC2 and SageMaker
+# Implement a custom CNN model for MINST classification using Keras on EC2 and SageMaker